acarsondave/vfs-bot/README.md

 ## Troubleshooting

 - **Captcha Handling**: For some countries, manual intervention may be required to handle captchas based on the site’s security protocols.
-- **Environment Variables**: If notifications aren’t working, double-check the `.env` configurations for the Telegram bot token and chat ID.
+- **Environment Variables**: If notifications aren’t working, double-check the `config.py` configurations for the Telegram bot token and chat ID.

 ## Additional Notes